python/cpython/Doc/library/stdtypes.rst

 * Double quotes: ``"allows embedded 'single' quotes"``.
 * Triple quoted: ``'''Three single quotes'''``, ``"""Three double quotes"""``

-Triple quoted strings may span multiple lines - all associated whitespace will be included in the string literal.
+Triple quoted strings may span multiple lines - all associated :term:`whitespace` will be included in the string literal.

-String literals that are part of a single expression and have only whitespace between them will be implicitly converted to a single string literal.
+String literals that are part of a single expression and have only :term:`whitespace` between them will be implicitly converted to a single string literal.
 That is, ``("spam " "eggs") == "spam eggs"``.